Cow milk protein sensitivity in breast fed babies

 Just as in babies on formula, symptoms are mainly of the gastrointestinal system, including restlessness, abdominal pain, mucus and blood in the stools.
 Babies are mostly in their first few months of life.

 In most cases, the baby is thriving, developing and most of the day feels well.
-In many cases, there are only abdominal pain and mucus in the stools.
-See in the linked post about cow milk protein sensitivity, how these stools looks like and read about the significance (link).
+In many cases, there are only abdominal pain and mucus in the stools, as you can see next.
+Remember that in a breastfed baby, the stool looks like mustard anyway, therefore it is difficult for the parents or the doctor to identify the mucus.
+Therefore, at the end of the chapter, an excellent picture of what a mucosal breastfeeding stool looks like.

 In fact, symptoms are the same in babies being breast fed and those who are not, but my impression is that the severity of symptoms in cases of breast fed babies is lower, and that most cases are sub-clinical.